 If you’re not already a convert, The Barbary will make you understand why eating at the bar can be such a blast.
 All of the restaurant’s seats are at a counter surrounding an open kitchen and bar, and this place gets everything right, from the upbeat atmosphere and incredible Middle Eastern-meets-North African food, to the service and sleek decor.
-It feels like a slightly more grown-up version of its sibling, The Palomar, but it’ll still give you the feeling that no one else in town is having a better time.
-The Barbary’s excellent for a cool date, or a fancy catch up with a friend or two.
-It’s no bookings, so get there before 6 if you want to avoid a long wait.
+It feels like a slightly more grown-up version of its sibling, The Palomar, but it’ll still give you the feeling that no one else in town is having a better—or louder—time.
+The Barbary’s excellent for a cool date, or a fancy catch up with a friend.

 You may have seen a variation of this deep fried cheese on social media.
 Let us assure you that the version at the Barbary is much better than anything you can eat in a Camden car park.